Panther Software and Research Company (psr.com), located in South

 this web page to assist other worthwhile and interesting projects.

-something, and it has an Internet connection at least once in a while, you
+frequently idle, and it has an Internet connection at least once in a while, you can donate its

 Many of the distributed computing projects below use Berkeley's

 BOINC management software.

 Projects using it benefit from having a standardized way of managing work

 units among a large number of computers.
 Volunteers get the ability to

 participate in multiple projects if they wish, and can limit run times,

 BOINC software is available for Android 2.3 and later (via the Google Play

 Store), MS Windows(x86 and x64), Mac OS X (PPC and Intel), and Linux(x86

 and x64).
 However, each project's software may have its own limitations as